tp1de/home-assistant-node-red-switchprog/README.md

 Home Assistant Discovery is not available.
 This flow creates HA schedules and lovelace cards to edit the thermostat time programs.
 The HACS components scheduler-component and scheduler-card are used for this.

+**Please be aware that it takes up to one minute when programm or switchprogmode is changed until a new update is send by ems-esp and changes are seen**

 This version allows to select schedules for "daily" "workday" or "weekend".
 Different schedules for each day are not supported.